Chapter 6: modern Vulkan

 F.2.1.
 Enabling mesh shading

-Moreover, we can check whether a device supports them by calling vkGetPhysicalDeviceFeatures2 and passing a pointer to a VkPhysicalDeviceMeshShaderFeaturesEXT structure through VkPhysicalDeviceFeatures2's pNext field (we care about its taskShader and meshShader fields).
-To enable the feature, we pass a VkPhysicalDeviceFeatures2 through vkCreateDevice's VkDeviceCreateInfo's pNext field.
-To get additional information about the mesh shading feature for a specific device (e.g., limits), we pass a pointer to a VkPhysicalDeviceMeshShaderPropertiesEXT structure through VkPhysicalDeviceProperties2's pNext field, and call vkGetPhysicalDeviceProperties2 with it.
+We enable the mesh shading extension for a device by passing VK_EXT_MESH_SHADER_EXTENSION_NAME through VkDeviceCreateInfo's ppEnabledExtensionNames.
+Moreover, we can check whether a device supports all of its features by calling vkGetPhysicalDeviceFeatures2 and passing a pointer to a VkPhysicalDeviceMeshShaderFeaturesEXT structure through VkPhysicalDeviceFeatures2's pNext chain (we especially care about its taskShader and meshShader fields).
+To enable chosen features, we pass a VkPhysicalDeviceFeatures2 through vkCreateDevice's VkDeviceCreateInfo field's pNext chain.
+To query additional information about mesh shading support for a specific device (e.g., limits), we pass a pointer to a VkPhysicalDeviceMeshShaderPropertiesEXT structure through VkPhysicalDeviceProperties2's pNext chain, and we use this structure in a call to vkGetPhysicalDeviceProperties2.

 F.2.2.
 Shaders